-Cauliflower has been having a moment —it feels like everywhere we look we see a new dish utilizing the vegetable in different ways.
+Cauliflower has been having a moment—it feels like everywhere we look we see a new dish utilizing the vegetable in different ways.
 It’s no surprise to us though.
 This veg can take on so many great flavors and forms.
-Take this recipe, for example.
-It’s a whole roasted cauliflower head where it becomes the main course, sliced into wedges or even “steaks”.
+Take this recipe for Whole Cauliflower Roast with Walnut Pesto, for example.
+It makes a head of cauliflower become the main course, sliced into wedges or even “steaks.”
 Or, on the other side of the spectrum, we like to rice cauliflower so fine that it becomes the consistency of mashed potatoes when mixed with a little cream—a slightly healthier version of mashed potatoes.

 As cauliflower continues to take center stage, we’ve also seen it as a base for pizza.
 At first, we were slightly skeptical.
 How can you change pizza?!
-But, with a new year and new plans to eat healthier, we thought we’d try making a cauliflower pizza crust for ourselves.
+But, with plans to eat healthier, we thought we’d try making a cauliflower pizza crust for ourselves.

 Here’s what we learned:

 We knew that to get the best results we had to start with the finest pieces possible.
 We found the quickest and neatest way to make cauliflower rice is with a food processor.
 The sharp blades cut through tough florets and create even “grains” which serve as the base of the crust.